 Following strict, self imposed battlefield discipline, his soldiers did not rape, pillage, nor partake in the spoils of war.
 This is unusual considering the atrocities that other European armies were perpetuating on each other and inflicting on the civilian population during the contemporary Thirty Years’ War.

 Image 2: Mass executions during the Thirty Years’ War – Jacques Callot: “The miseries and misfortunes of war” The text reads: ‘Finally these infamous and abandoned thieves [soldiers who plundered and raped], hanging from this tree like wretched fruit, show that crime (horrible and black species) is itself the instrument of shame and vengeance, and that it is the fate of corrupt men to experience the justice of heaven sooner or later.’

 Cromwell’s extraordinary practices and the quality of soldiers they produced weren’t confined to the English Civil War.
-As the English Puritans immigrated to the Americas in the mid to late 1600s, they brought these ideals with them.
+As the English Puritans immigrated to America in the mid to late 1600s, they brought these ideals with them.

 Merrifield inscribed his experience on the verso of the New Testament title page and on the inside back cover, thanking G-d for his safe deliverance from the battlefield and the details of his regiment and the serial number of his musket.

 “1775.
 Cambridge, June 17th.
 A batel fought on bunkers hill, on Saterday in the afternoon, which lasted an hour and a quarter, two men were wounded, and … the number of my gun, one hundred eighty three, 183, the seventeenth Rigement, 17.“

 “Cambridge, Jun 17 1775.
 I desire to bless God for his Kind aperince in delivering me and sparing my life in the late battle fought on Bunker’s Hill.
 I desire to devote this spared life to His glory and honour.
 In witness my hand, Francis Merrifield.“